Defective Scooter Accident Compensation in California

 How a Scooter Manufacturer Could Be Liable for Your Injuries After an Accident

-Scooters have become a popular form of transportation in the city of Los Angeles.
+Scooters have become a popular form of transportation in California.
 They are fun, inexpensive, and convenient.
 However, it is no secret that they can be very dangerous.
 A vast majority of all scooter accidents are caused by someone’s negligence.
 However, many scooter accidents are actually caused by defective or broken scooters.

 Below, our experienced scooter accident lawyers will discuss scooter accidents that are caused by defective or broken scooters.
 If you or a loved one suffered injuries as a result of a scooter accident, West Coast Trial Lawyers is always here to answer any questions you may have about claims and damages available to you.

 The existence of defective scooters is more common than most people know.
 Lime, in particular, has already issued at least three recalls in recent times for various types of scooter malfunctions.
 It goes without saying that such safety issues can play a huge role in causing a scooter accident.

 For example, in November of last year, Lime recalled several scooters with batteries that were very likely to explode in flames without any warning.
 It was determined that this hazard was most likely the result of a manufacturing flaw.
 That was just the beginning.
 Soon after, Lime scooters also recalled several of their scooters because of defective baseboards, which had the potential of shattering in half while a rider was on board.
 The most recent recall occurred this year as a result of a scooter software malfunction that was known to cause sudden braking.

 A few of the most common scooter defects include: